4 ways to use coconut oil for dogs and cats

-Most of coconut oil’s health benefit is attributed to lauric acid, a medium chain triglyceride (MCT).
+Most of the oil’s health benefit is attributed to lauric acid, a medium chain triglyceride (MCT).
 MCT’s are easily digestible for people, dogs and cats and are an excellent source of energy.

 Lauric acid has been used to aid in weight loss, help lower cholesterol and prevent heart disease.
 It’s also been used for skin care and to treat viral infections (including influenza), yeast infections and fever blisters.

 In pets, coconut oil has been used to treat a wide variety of medical conditions including skin infections, inflammatory bowel disease (IBD), to fight infections and as an immune booster.
-The latest claim is that coconut oil and other MCT’s may help improve cognitive function in aging dogs.
-So how do I use coconut oil in my patients?
+The latest claim is that it and other MCT’s may help improve cognitive function in aging dogs.
+So how do I use the oil in my patients?

-Four ways to use coconut oil for dogs (and cats!)
+Four ways to use coconut oil for pets

-Giving medication – One of my favorite uses for coconut oil is to conceal pills and capsules.
+One of my favorite uses for coconut oil is to conceal pills and capsules.
 Dogs seem to love the smell and flavor of coconut oil; cats are hit or miss.
-Scoop a dollop of coconut oil in your hand (remember it’s in a solid form at room temperature), pack the capsule inside and offer the tasty treat to your pet.
+Scoop a dollop in your hand (remember it’s in a solid form at room temperature because it's 100% fat), pack the capsule inside and offer the tasty treat to your pet.
 I prefer coconut oil to peanut butter because it’s easier to clean and has additional health benefits commercial peanut butter can’t match.
-Coconut oil is also highly digestible, an important factor for sickly or older patients.
+It is also highly digestible, an important factor for sickly or older patients.

 - Bathe with a hypoallergenic or therapeutic shampoo recommended by your veterinarian.